NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 .. _unbound.conf.cachedb.redis-timeout:

 redis-timeout: *<msec>*
-    The period until when Unbound waits for a response from the Redis sever.
+    The period until when Unbound waits for a response from the Redis server.
     If this timeout expires Unbound closes the connection, treats it as if the Redis server does not have the requested data, and will try to re-establish a new connection later.